-Only a business firm may rent art from St. Paul's Minnesota Museum of Art.
-Curator Tom Holman says the staff selects the art after meeting with the client, then installs it and adjusts available light.
-The client pays \$100 to \$300 per artwork, depending on the area to be filled, not the value of the piece.
-The art will be changed or roated after six months as part of the yearly contract.
-Up to 100 pieces may be rented from he Museum's Community Service Collection, which includes drawings, paintngs, photography, and some sculpture and tapestries.
-Holman says most are 20th century creations.
-None of them may be purchased.

-Hours: 10:00-4:00 Monday-Fri- -E.H.
+Only a business firm may rent art om St. Paul's Minnesota Museum of rt.
+Curator Tom Holman says the aff selects the art after meeting with e client, then installs it and adjusts vailable light.
+The client pays \$100 to 300 per artwork, depending on the ea to be filled, not the value of the ece.
+The art will be changed or roted after six months as part of the early contract.
+Up to 100 pieces may be rented from e Museum's Community Service Colction, which includes drawings, paintgs, photography, and some sculpture id tapestries.
+Holman says most are th century creations.
+None of them ay be purchased.
+Hours: 10:00-4:00 Monday-Fri- -E.Н.